Thinning Hair: Causes, Treatment, And Prevention Tips

 8. Use Spironolactone

-Your doctor may also prescribe spironolactone for hair thinning due its anti-androgen property.
+Your doctor may also prescribe spironolactone for hair thinning due to its anti-androgen properties.
 It is a medication that helps lower the levels of a hormone called testosterone, known to be linked to hair loss.
 Due to this, dermatologists often use spironolactone to lessen the impact of the hormone on the hair of patients, particularly women, treating issues like female pattern hair loss and acne (10).
 A study suggests that the medication is an effective and safe treatment option and can even enhance the efficacy of other hair loss treatments such as minoxidil (10).
 The same paper found that the topical application of spironolactone is much safer compared to its oral administration.

 Apart from these treatments, you can take the following steps to prevent hair thinning.